“The three most dangerous words in medicine are “In my experience.” Dr. Mark Crislip, MD

 So the recap advertisers and marketers will often rely heavily on personal anecdotes; they are uncontrolled, non-systematic observations, and we can’t make any reliable assumptions from anecdotes.
 We can’t show causation from anecdotes.

 This is why healthcare in the 21st (twenty-first) century should be based upon quality research and scientific thinking to safeguard us against our flawed thinking and potentially biased observations and experiences.

-I would like to thank exercise physiologist Anders Nedergaard, PhD, and physiotherapist Jacob Gudiol for the inspiration and research which have helped me write this article.
+I would like to thank exercise physiologist Anders Nedergaard, PhD, and physiotherapist Jacob Gudiol for the inspiration and research that have helped me write this article.

 “A wise man proportions his belief to the evidence” David Hume

 1. Jonas E. Traut-Mattausch E. Frey D. Greenberg J. The path or the goal?
 Decision vs. information focus in biased information seeking after preliminary decisions.
 Journal of Experimental Social Psychology 44 (2008) 1180–1186.

 4. Most SB1, Simons DJ, Scholl BJ, Jimenez R, Clifford E, Chabris CF. How not to be seen: the contribution of similarity and selective ignoring to sustained inattentional blindness.
 Psychol Sci.
 2001 Jan;12(1):9-17.